Privacy policy

 info@namottoandfriends.com

-All functions on the sales side as well as the entire downstream sales and payment processing are carried out via namotto.
+All functions on the sales page as well as the entire downstream sales and payment processing are handled by namotto.
 You can find namotto’s privacy policy here.

 If you place an order via our individual namotto sales page, the following of your data will be processed: